- How artificial intelligence is changing the world?

 “AI has the potential to deliver additional global economic activity of around $13 trillion by 2030, or about 16 percent higher cumulative GDP compared with today.”
 McKinsey & Company

 But with the advent of artificial intelligence, it is not uncommon to hear such questions as Will artificial intelligence take over the world and leave us unemployed?
 The answer is — it might.
 This may be a major downside to the impact of artificial intelligence on the economy.
 Companies across multiple domains are going to integrate AI technologies in many aspects of their business and it will definitely have an impact on the economy.
 For instance, the adoption of artificial intelligence will automate the manual routine of a worker, so if you want to stay competitive, you might want to require some digital skills.
 McKinsey & Company described another disadvantage of AI as follows — it is going to widen the gap between various countries due to the different levels of artificial intelligence adoption.

 What you’ve read in this article about artificial intelligence and its impact on society and human beings is only a surface of AI.
 You can find lots of other examples and predictions regarding the future that artificial intelligence will bring us.
 But if you are already convinced about the importance of AI and thinking of using it in your product, you can contact us for more information on how to bring it to a reality.
+Our technology expertise is vast and extensive.
 Let’s build the world of artificial intelligence together.